xuqingkuang/react-redux-boilerplate/README.md

 ### Requirements

-* Node 4.0 is required at least for ES6 compile support.
+* Node 6 LTS for building
-* Gulp must be installed globally with `$ npm install -g gulp`

 ### Start

 1. Clone the repo - `$ git clone https://github.com/xuqingkuang/react-redux-boilerplate`
-2. Install the dependencies - `$ cd react-redux-boilerplate && npm install`
+2. Install the dependencies - `$ cd react-redux-boilerplate && yarn`

-#### *Start Environment in Docker*

-The project supported the node development in Docker, no need to setup node environment locally, just install [Docker Toolbox](https://www.docker.com/products/docker-toolbox) and then start the `Docker Quickstart Terminal` and then change to the project folder. and execute following commands

-    # Pull the customized images
-    $ docker pull xuqingkuang/node
-    # Install dependencies
-    $ docker run -v $(pwd):/project -w /project npm install
-    # Start the environment
-    $ docker-compose up

-Then navigate to the Docker host(`192.168.99.100` for Windows/Mac by default), you will see the project started.

-*BUG: The `Browser Live Reload` feature seems broken in Docker container, please don't report bugs relate of it.*

-## Execution & Gulp Tasks
+## Executions

 ### Start develop environment

-    $ gulp
+    $ npm start

-Run gulp directly without any options will build the codes and start a development web server on `http://localhost:8000`, then you can open a browsre to access the page, the codes in `src` will be compiled at run time when change anything, and the browser will auto reload.
+Run `start` directly without any options will build the codes and start a development web server on `http://0.0.0.0:8000`, then you can open a browser to access the page with any IP address such as `http://localhost:8000`, the codes in `src` will be compiled at run time when change anything, and the browser will auto reload.

 By the way, the step is running on memory, there's no any files generated.

 ### Unit test

-    $ gulp test
+    $ npm run test

 Will call [Jest](http://facebook.github.io/jest) to execute the unit testing.

 ### Build the codes for production

-    $ gulp production
+    $ npm run build

 The codes will be compiled and placed to `dist` folder, all of them are minimized.

 ###  Clean the built folder

-    $ gulp clean
+    $ npm run clean

 The all files in `dist` folder will be removed.